ipilcher/rhsummit/guide.md

 +--------------------------------------+-------+--------+--------------------------------+---------------------+---------+
 ```

-You should be able to log in to the the instance using ``stack``'s default SSH
+You should be able to log in to the the instance using the ``stack`` users's
-key.
+default SSH key.

 ```
 (test@overcloud) [stack@undercloud ~]$ ssh cirros@192.168.122.154